011000100110111101101111/Nexus/docs/collections/_posts/2024-02-17-terraform_proxmox.md

 categories: guides
 ---

-**Guide results**
+## Guide results

-- Be able to deploy virtual machines to proxmox server via terraform
+Be able to deploy virtual machines to proxmox server via terraform.

-**Prerequisites**
+## Prerequisites

-- Have a proxmox machine running
+Have a proxmox machine running.

+## Begin

 First we need to install terraform.
 See [here](https://developer.hashicorp.com/terraform/install) for operating system dependent steps.
 Here is how you can do it on `ubuntu/debian`.